The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 **Gnashing Fang Combo (30s CD) (GCD Dependent)**

 * This is a 3-weaponskill combo that includes some of your heaviest hitting weaponskills.
-  The initial weaponskill Gnashing Fang requires 1 cart to activate but the subsequent combo weaponskills Savage Claw and Wicked Talon are free.
+  The initial weaponskill Gnashing Fang requires one Cartridge to activate but the subsequent combo weaponskills Savage Claw and Wicked Talon are free.
 We will touch on the Gnashing combo below.

 **Double Down (60s CD) (GCD Dependent)**

-* Unique in that it requires **2 carts** to use and is actually one of the biggest reasons that getting as many carts as possible in your No Mercy Window is optimal, requiring all three carts ready to hit both Gnashing Fang and Double Down in quick succession.
+* Unique in that it requires **two cartridges** to use and is actually one of the biggest reasons that getting as many Cartridges as possible in your No Mercy Window is optimal, requiring all three Cartridges ready to hit both Gnashing Fang and Double Down in quick succession.

 **Burst Strike**